Silverstone to host two races with F1 season set for July start

 The campaign will open with two races in Austria on July 5 and 12, followed by one in Hungary, two in Britain, and grands prix in Spain and Belgium.

-Formula One has confirmed plans for Silverstone to host two Grands Prix on August 2 and 9 as it unveiled an eight-race European calendar to get the 2020 season under way.
+Silverstone will host back-to-back grands prix on August 2 and 9 when Formula One returns with an eight-race European calendar starting next month.

-Racing will begin with a double-header at Austria’s Spielberg circuit on July 5 and 12 before the Hungarian Grand Prix, scheduled for July 19.
+The FIA has approved plans for the 2020 campaign to begin at Austria’s Red Bull Ring in Spielberg with successive races on July 5 and 12 before the Hungarian Grand Prix takes place on July 19.

-Teams will then head to Spain for a Grand Prix on August 16, before further races in Belgium (August 30) and Italy (September 6).
+Teams will then head to Silverstone for two races – dubbed the British Grand Prix and the Formula One 70th Anniversary Grand Prix respectively – before further events in Spain on August 16, Belgium on August 30 and Italy on September 6.

-All races are expected to be staged behind closed doors with a minimum number of team personnel at the circuit.
+All races are expected to be staged behind closed doors with a minimum number of team personnel at the circuit as part of plans to create as safe an environment as possible for all those taking part.

+Participants will also be required to travel on charter flights, social distance as much as possible, and undergo regular testing.

+Eight races is the minimum number required to determine a world champion under the sport’s regulations, but F1’s owners Liberty Media hope this is just the beginning as it looks to announce further races in Asia and the Americas, with the goal of staging up to 18 grands prix this year.

 A statement said: “Formula 1 has been working closely with all partners, authorities, the FIA and the ten teams to create a revised calendar that will allow a return to racing in a way that is safe for the communities we visit and the entire Formula 1 community.